 Yet physical security is one of the most overlooked aspects of a security strategy.
-The physical management of data centres includes security policies and procedures, security officer staffing, access control systems, video surveillance systems, standards compliance and physical security designs.
+The physical management of data centers includes security policies and procedures, security officer staffing, access control systems, video surveillance systems, standards compliance and physical security designs.

 Make sure the data center complies with standards and conduct annual audits, says CenturyLink.